 With just a few ingredients and a method that takes just about a minute, you can mix up this fluffy Cream Cheese Frosting to use on your favorite cakes and cupcakes.
-(It has a little less added sugars, too!)
+It has a little less added sugars, too!

 cream cheese frosting in bowl with mixer

 I love a good cream cheese frosting for topping cakes and cupcakes because of the flavor, texture, and creaminess.
-It pairs so well with Pumpkin Cupcakes, Sweet Potato Cake, Apple Cake, and Carrot Cake Cupcakes—and is so crazy-easy to make.
+It pairs so well with Pumpkin Cupcakes, Sweet Potato Cake, Apple Cake, Baked Donuts, and Carrot Cake Cupcakes—and is so crazy-easy to make.

 The only thing you need to be aware of is that this works best (and is easiest to blend) if the cream cheese and butter are allowed to soften at room temperature for about an hour before you start.
 This makes it easy for the frosting to mix up with a handheld mixer with minimal lumps.